BrandonWrob/ExtendedManager/README.md

 ![Frontend Coverage](.github/badges/coverage-frontend.svg)
 ![Frontend Branch Coverage](.github/badges/frontend-branches.svg)

+### Run Frontend Test
+- remove wolf-cafe-frontend/node_modules and wolf-cafe-frontend/package-lock.jspn.
+- In wolf-cafe-frontend, run npm install --save-dev vitest
+- run npm install --save-dev @testing-library/react @testing-library/jest-dom @testing-library/user-event
+- run npm run test to start tests.
+- if you want to run coverage run npm run test:coverage

+### Run Backend Test
+You can run all of the tests at once by right clicking on the src/test/java folder and selecting Run As > JUnit.

+### Run Maven Test
+Right click on pom.xml and select Run As > Maven Test

 # Branch Management
 - Features should have their own unique branch off of the development branch